sumeetgajjar/CS7610-F20/lab2/REPORT.md

 ### Implementation Issues

-- serializing an deserializing varying size of group members while sending and receiving `NewViewMsg`
+- serializing and deserializing varying size of group members while sending and receiving `NewViewMsg`

     - A `std::vector` can be used to group members of varying sizes however it is not easy to serialize it.

-    - A `std::array` on the other hand can be easily serialized and deserialized.
+    - A `std::array` is used to solve this issue.
+It can be easily serialized and deserialized.
 The only caveat is that its size cannot be changed after initialization.
 Because of the earlier assumption of max group size being 10, a fixed size `std::array<PeerId, 10> members` is declared in `NewViewMsg`. `NewViewMsg` also contains a field `numberOfMembers` which helps in determining the number of members to access in the `members`.

 ### Testing the MembershipService with FailureDetector